-Palestinian unity on agenda as Hamas, Fatah leaders to meet in Moscow
+Palestinian unity on agenda as Hamas, Fatah leaders meet in Moscow

 Hamas and Fatah are expected to attend a meeting in Moscow to discuss the future governance of a Palestinian state.

-Representatives from Palestinian political factions, including Hamas and Fatah, are expected to meet in the Russian capital, Moscow, to discuss the formation of a unified Palestinian government amid Israel’s war on Gaza, which has killed more than 30,000 people.
+Representatives from Palestinian political factions, including Hamas and Fatah, are meeting in the Russian capital, Moscow, to discuss the formation of a unified Palestinian government amid Israel’s war on Gaza, which has killed more than 30,000 people.

 Al Jazeera’s Yulia Shapovalova, reporting from Moscow, said on Thursday that while there was a lot of “uncertainty” about the meeting, it is expected to last three days for the factions to develop a “unified strategy”.